Reason’s Greetings!

 On the pursuit of happiness

-On this day before independence day, I wanted to reflect on what to me is one of the most intriguing phrases in the US Declaration of Independence, and is contained in the famous sentence:
+On this day before independence day, I am posting again a reflection from two years ago on what to me is one of the most intriguing phrases in the US Declaration of Independence.
+It is contained in the famous sentence:

 We hold these truths to be self-evident, that all men are created equal, that they are endowed, by their Creator, with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness.

-I have always found the inclusion of the phrase “the pursuit of happiness” as a fundamental goal to be quaint and appealing.
-One does not expect to see such pleasing and innocently worded sentiment in a political document, and its inclusion sheds an interesting and positive light on the minds and aspirations of the people who signed that document.
+I have always found the insertion of the phrase “the pursuit of happiness” as a fundamental right to be appealing.
+One does not expect to see such a quaint sentiment in a political document, and its inclusion sheds an interesting and positive light on the minds and aspirations of the people who created that document.

 But the problem has always been with how happiness is attained.
-And in one serious respect, Jefferson’s suggestion that we should pursue happiness, while laudable, may also be misguided.
+And in one serious respect, the suggestion that we should actively seek happiness, while laudable, may also be misguided.
 Happiness is not something to be pursued.
 People who pursue happiness as a goal are unlikely to find it.
-Happiness is what happens when you are pursuing other things.
-The philosopher Robert Ingersoll also valued happiness but had a better idea about what is would take to achieve it: “Happiness is the only good.
+Happiness is what happens when you are pursuing other worthwhile goals.
+The philosopher Robert Ingersoll also valued happiness but had a better sense about what it would take to achieve it, saying “Happiness is the only good.
 The place to be happy is here.
 The time to be happy is now.
 The way to be happy is to make others so.”

-Kurt Vonnegut in his last book A Man Without a Country suggests that the real problem is that we don’t realize when we are happy, and that we should get in the habit of noticing those moments and stop and savor them.
+Kurt Vonnegut in his last book A Man Without a Country suggests that the real problem is not that we are rarely happy but that we don’t realize when we are happy, and that we should get in the habit of noticing those moments and stop and savor them.
+He wrote:

 I apologize to all of you who are the same age as my grandchildren.
 And many of you reading this are probably the same age as my grandchildren.
 They, like you, are being royally shafted and lied to by our Baby Boomer corporations and government.